Protecting the Galapagos Environment

 Stopping illegal fishing

 Together with local partners, WildAid prevents illegal fishing, which threatens the livelihood of the community, the sustainability of fish stocks, and the health of marine ecosystems in the Galapagos.
 Together with the Galapagos National Park Service and Navy, WildAid integrates electronic surveillance technology to monitor the reserve, trains park rangers annually, and works with the government to enact stronger regulations to combat illegal fishing in Ecuador.
-Recent successes include: a high-profile arrest in April of illegal fishers and the development of a legal database for Galapagos park lawyers that helped resolve and assign penalties to a backlog of over 200 environmental cases.
+Recent successes include: the implementation of an AIS monitoring system, high-profile arrests and sentencing in August and December of crews illegally transporting sharks and the development of a legal database for Galapagos park lawyers that helped resolve and assign penalties to a backlog of over 200 environmental cases.

 Preventing Invasive Species

 The greatest threat to biodiversity in the Galapagos Islands is the introduction of invasive species.
 Once introduced, irreversible damage may occur to native or endemic species of plants, animals or insects.
 WildAid currently supports the Galapagos Biosecurity Agency via training initiatives for their staff that help to prevent the introduction of invasive species and enact effective quarantine measures once they have been identified.
-Recent successes include setting up rapid diagnosis labs to identify high-risk invasive species and quickly contain them and launching a four-month celebrity-led awareness campaign to prevent the introduction of invasive species through educational videos that reached five million people across Ecuador.
+Recent successes include the launch of a canine unit, the current construction of a new lab for the agency, setting up rapid diagnosis labs to identify high-risk invasive species and quickly contain them and launching a four-month celebrity-led awareness campaign to prevent the introduction of invasive species through educational videos that reached five million people across Ecuador.